cwi-swat/testing-dsls-with-dsls/README.md

 ## Exercises

 Look at all the tests in `myql.testql` for inspiration.
 The goal of this exercise is to understand the tests and add your own tests in `yourtests.testql`.

+## Scriptless testing with Testar and domain-aware oracles

+Scriptless testing tools like [Testar](www.testar.org) generate test sequences at the GUI level of desktop, web or mobile applications.
+These test sequences consist of (state, action)-pairs and are generated on-the-fly by starting up the System Under Test (SUT) in its initial state (`start_SUT_and_get_driver`) and continuously selecting an action to bring the SUT into another state that is checked by oracles for failures.
+The Testar loop consists of:

+- Deriving the set of actions that a potential user can execute in that specific state (derive_actions).
+- Selecting one of these actions (select_action).
+- Executing the action (execute_action).
+- Evaluating the new state using the oracles to find failures (check_oracles).

+Scriptless testing tools usually rely on generic oracles like crashes, hangs or suspicious titles.
+SUT-specific oracles can be added manually, however, this takes effort and can be error-prone.
+By encoding domain knowledge into the oracles, the scriptless tests become more a context-aware and effective way to evaluate the correctness of the generated applications.